-The CAS Library has a limited number of the books available for loan marked with a bold B in this Syllabus.
+The CAS Library has a limited number of the books marked with a bold B in this Syllabus available for loan.
 Candidates registered for CAS Examinations and all members of the CAS have access to the library.
 The CAS Library is located at the CAS Office in Arlington, Virginia.
-For those who reside in East Asia, the Casualty Actuarial Society (Hong Kong Office) has CAS Library books available for lending and candidates residing in that area should contact the office in Hong Kong.
+Candidates who reside in East Asia should contact the Casualty Actuarial Society (Hong Kong Office) to borrow CAS Library books available at that location.